Strategic management: Quality

 A large group of theorists felt the area where western business was most lacking was product quality.
 W. Edwards Deming, Joseph M. Juran, Andrew Thomas Kearney, Philip Crosby and Armand V. Feigenbaum suggested quality improvement techniques such total quality management (TQM), continuous improvement (kaizen), lean manufacturing, Six Sigma, and return on quality (ROQ).

 Contrarily, James Heskett (1988), Earl Sasser (1995), William Davidow, Len Schlesinger, A. Paraurgman (1988), Len Berry, Jane Kingman-Brundage, Christopher Hart, and Christopher Lovelock (1994), felt that poor customer service was the problem.
 They gave us fishbone diagramming, service charting, Total Customer Service (TCS), the service profit chain, service gaps analysis, the service encounter, strategic service vision, service mapping, and service teams.
 Their underlying assumption was that there is no better source of competitive advantage than a continuous stream of delighted customers.

 Process management uses some of the techniques from product quality management and some of the techniques from customer service management.
 It looks at an activity as a sequential process.
 The objective is to find inefficiencies and make the process more effective.
 Although the procedures have a long history, dating back to Taylorism, the scope of their applicability has been greatly widened, leaving no aspect of the firm free from potential process improvements.
 Because of the broad applicability of process management techniques, they can be used as a basis for competitive advantage.

-Carl Sewell, Frederick F. Reichheld, C. Gronroos, and Earl Sasser observed that businesses were spending more on customer acquisition than on retention.
+Carl Sewell, Frederick F. Reichheld, Christian Grönroos, and Earl Sasser observed that businesses were spending more on customer acquisition than on retention.
 They showed how a competitive advantage could be found in ensuring that customers returned again and again.
 Reicheld broadened the concept to include loyalty from employees, suppliers, distributors and shareholders.
 They developed techniques for estimating customer lifetime value (CLV) for assessing long-term relationships.
 The concepts begat attempts to recast selling and marketing into a long term endeavor that created a sustained relationship (called relationship selling, relationship marketing, and customer relationship management).
 Customer relationship management (CRM) software became integral to many firms.